How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Proofs for Monotonicity, Subadditivity and Dissimilarity

-In Figure~\ref{fig:measures-quad} we show the chemical space measures according to whether they will satisfy subadditivity and/or dissimilarity.
-In this section, we provide proofs to verify each measure's subadditivity and dissimilarity.
+In Figure~\ref{fig:measures-quad} we show the chemical space measures according to whether they will satisfy monotonicity, subadditivity, and/or dissimilarity.
+In this section, we provide proofs to verify each measure's monotonicity, subadditivity, and dissimilarity.